ngenghan/Running-Vitis-AI-on-Avnet-UltraZed-EG-IOCC/Vitis-AI-documentation.md

 4. Remove the `xir` directory and the `runner.so` file under the `/usr/lib/python3.7/site-packages` directory.

-5. Copy the following files over to the SD card as well:
+5. Copy the following files over to the SD card as well*:
    * Cross-compiled `dogs-v-cats-cnn.xmodel` from `${VITIS_AI_HOME}/08-tf2_flow/files`
    * VART application `app_mt.py` from `${VITIS_AI_HOME}/08-tf2_flow/files/application/app_mt.py`
    * `test` directory with the test data from `${VITIS_AI_HOME}/08-tf2_flow/files/test`